gordon-cs/Project-Phoenix/README.md

 <a name="how-do-i-manually-query-the-database"></a>
 #### How do I manually query the database?
 As you start working in earnest on the project, it will often prove useful to examine the database or update it directly via queries.
-This can also be done using Microsoft Sql Server Manager (MSSQL).
-Open it up and login to the `adminprodsql.gordon.edu` server using Windows authentication.
+This can also be done using Microsoft Sql Server Management Studio.
+Open it up and log in to the `adminprodsql.gordon.edu` server using Windows authentication.

-This is assuming that you are logged into the Virtual Machine using your Gordon credentials.
-If you are not, do so.
-If you don't seem to have access to it using your credentials, ask your supervisor at CTS to try to get you permission.
-Things are much more straightforward when your account has the appropriate permissions.

-So assuming you are logged in with your Gordon Credentials, accessing MSSQL should be automatic.
-"Windows Authentication" means "Use the same credentials I used to log into Windows to access MSSQL".
-Again, if you can't seem to access MSSQL, contact your CTS supervisor.
+"Windows Authentication" means "Use the same credentials I used to log into Windows".

 Both the RCI database or the RCITrain database exist on this server.
-I would stay away from editing the RCI database completely since it contains real user data (unless you know what you are doing).
+I would stay away from querying the RCI database completely since it contains real user data (unless you know what you are doing).
-Naturally, you will need to be familiar with some SQL query the database, and as this is not an SQL tutorial, you will find no help with that here.
+Naturally, you will need to be familiar with some SQL query the database, and as this is not an SQL tutorial, you will find no help with that here...

-<a name="how-do-i-update-or-add-a-table-to-be-used-in-the-application"></a>
-#### How do I update or add a table to be used in the application?

-You were given the task of storing the side of the room an RCI is for.
-Let's assume you only need to do this for regular doubles.
-Currently the database doesn't store that information.

-There are always multiple options when thinking about how to implement a new feature.
-One way of getting this information is to add a new column to the Rci table.
-Once the new column is added, you'll need to use it in the application code.

-- Create a new column in the Rci Table using MSSQL.
-You will need to let this new column accept null values since it wasn't there initially.
-- Back in Visual Studio, with your project open, go to the Models folder.
-- Delete all top level files (not folders) in the Models folder.
-So everything from Account.cs to ....
-Session.cs
-- Right click on the Models folder => Add => New Item
-- On the navigation menu on the left, choose Data, then select ADO.NET Entity Data Model
-- Change the Name to "RCIContext".
-The spelling needs to be exact.
-- On the next screen, select "Code First from Database", then click Next
-- Uncheck the "Save connection string in WebConfig as" option, then click Next.
-- Select all the Views and Tables and uncheck the "Pluralize table and view names" option.
-Click Finish

-All the files you deleted should not re-appear.
-The Rci.cs file should now have a new field corresponding to the new column you created.

-_What did we just do?_

-Let's step back a bit.
-To interact with a relational database, you need to use SQL.
-However manually writing SQL strings in C# code can be very error prone and messy.
-Let's not even talk about retrieving the results.
-To help, Object Relational Mappers (ORM) were developed.
-They create an abstraction layer between the application code and the database so programmers like yourself don't have to bother too much with SQL.

-Very generally an ORM works by creating classes that correspond to different database things.
-The table `Rci` in the database is referred to in the code as the class `Rci`.
-The column `IsCurrent` within the Rci table is referred to as a field within the Rci class in the code.
-So 10 Rci rows in the dabatase would correspond to a list of 10 Rci objects in C#.

-For our project, we are using the Entity Framework ORM.
-Given a database, it can generate all the corresponding class definitions automatically.

-So when you change the database, you also need to update the class definitions.
-We deleted the old class definitions and then regenerated them from the database.

 ### Deep Dive